Please email the required application materials to:

 Stanford University School of Medicine

-- Strong programming skill in R is required
+- Strong programming skill in R is required, and experience in SQL or other databases would be welcome.

 - Contact information of three referees